alturkaa/academic-kickstart/content/home/research.md

 	***Abstract***: When and how do different types of threats lead to mobilization?
 While social movement scholars have examined how the costs of action influence collective action—largely by focusing on the effects of state repression—less attention has been paid to the costs of inaction.
 A few scholars, however, have argued that two dimensions of threat due to inaction may lead to mobilization.
 The first is a policy threat—a state action that affects a broad swath of the population and that may potentially serve as a focal target for collective action.
 The second is a physical, temporally proximate threat to a group that is potentially existential.
 A fuller understanding of how the costs of inaction affect mobilization requires examining the interplay between these two dimensions—broad policy threats and oftentimes localized, temporally proximate threats.
 Using a dataset I have compiled on nonviolent resistance in the occupied Palestinian territories since 2003, I argue that while local, proximate threats (e.g., home demolitions, the construction of the separation barrier) may have spurred this latest wave of Palestinian resistance, policy threats (e.g., announcements of settlement expansions, the breakdown of peace negotiations) both expand the scope of the movement and sustain it.

 	***Keywords***: social movements; policy threats; nonviolent resistance

-- Al-Turk, Akram and David Rigby.
-“Framing Contests and Salience: The Emergence and Transformation of Policy Issues in the U.S. Congress, 1948-2015.”